 Inurement and Private Benefit of Churches

-Record keeping Requirements for Churches
+Record Keeping Requirements for Churches

 There is no specific format for keeping records.
 However, the types of required records frequently include organizing documents (charter, constitution, articles of incorporation) and bylaws, minute books, property records, general ledgers, receipts and disbursements journals, payroll records, banking records and invoices.
-The extent of the records necessary generally varies according to the type, size and complexity of the religious organization’s activities.
-Please read the following for further information on 501c3 record keeping and accounting requirements.
+The extent of the records necessary generally varies according to the type, size and complexity of the religious organization's activities.
+Please read the following for further information on 501c3 501(c)(3) record keeping and accounting requirements.

-Form 990 requirements for churches and religious organizations
+Form 990 Requirements for Churches and Religious Organizations

 Generally, all religious organizations must file Form 990, Form 990-EZ or Form 990-N except churches and the following related organizations: